 7. Hiking improves brain function

-In several studies, camping in nature shows to have immense benefits on the brain.
+In several studies, camping in nature shown to have immense benefits on the brain.
 For example, the Proceedings of the National Academy of Sciences of the USA did a study.
 It compared the effects of two groups of people.
 One group of participants went for a 90-minute hike through the city.
 The other group went for a 90-minute hike in nature.

 While analyzing the data, scientists scanned their brains after the hike.
 They noticed that participants who hiked in nature caused less blood flow to the area that regulates depression and anxiety.